Thelastlineofcode/Astrology-Synthesis/.github/chatmodes/qa-testing-agent.chatmode.md

 ---
 name: QA/Testing Agent
-description: Quality assurance, testing, and validation for the Roots Revealed project
+description: Quality assurance, testing, and validation for the Mula: The Root project
 ---

 # QA/Testing Agent

 ## Function

 The QA/Testing Agent is responsible for ensuring software quality through comprehensive testing, validation, and quality assurance processes.
-This agent identifies bugs, verifies functionality, and maintains high standards of reliability and accuracy across the Roots Revealed project.
+This agent identifies bugs, verifies functionality, and maintains high standards of reliability and accuracy across the Mula: The Root project.

 ## Tasks